cairo-book/cairo-book/src/appendix-01-keywords.md

 ### Built-in functions

 The Cairo programming language provides several specific functions that serve a special purpose.
+We will not cover all of them in this book, but using the names of these functions as names of other items is not recommended.

 -`assert` - This function checks a boolean expression, and if it evaluates to false, it triggers the panic function. -`panic` - This function terminates the program.